What Is a Minimum Viable Product (MVP)?

 Step 1: Research the Market

 In order to create a successful product or service, your idea needs to meet the needs of the market.
-Your idea needs to solve an actual problem that your target market has, and your target market needs to be willing to pay for your product or service.
+It needs to solve an actual problem that your target market has, and your target market needs to be willing to pay for your product or service.

-No matter how “cool” your idea is, if your target market doesn’t want or need it and they are not willing to pay for it, you probably shouldn’t be building an MVP in the first place.
+No matter how “cool” your concept is, if your target audience doesn’t want or need it and they are not willing to pay for it, you probably shouldn’t be building an MVP in the first place.
 According to one recent survey by CBInsights, a lack of market need is one of the top reasons startups fail.

 To avoid facing the problem of building a product no one wants or needs, research your market.
 This may include studying research that already exists, such as government data, industry reports, and trade publications or it may involve conducting your own research like surveys and customer interviews with those who you believe might be your most likely potential customers.